Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 useEffect(() => {
     if (playerInstance) { // Check required to avoid error if playerInstance is null or undefined return () => {
-            playerInstance.events.off('timeUpdate', handleEvent)
+            playerInstance.events.off('timeUpdate', handleEvent);
         };
     };
 }, [isPlaying]);
 ```

-Whenever an event is fired a `dataEvent` object will be passed to the event handler.
+Whenever an event is fired a `dataEvent` argument is passed to the event handler.

 As there are two events being handled the objects for each will be different.
 By measuring their length they can be distinguished between.